zooniverse/mobile/README.md

 1. To run in the emulator from the command line (you'll need device connected or emulator already running): `npm run android`.
 Shortly, your emulator should boot with the Zooniverse app on it.
     - You need to have either a device emulator open already or a physical device plugged into your computer.
 Otherwise, you'll need to run through Android Studio
     - If Android studio prompts you to update Gradle files, you should do it.
-    - The command `react-native run-android` will install the build, but fail in launching the app due to a bug with the `react-native` script with having a seperate `applicationId` for development builds.
+    - The command `react-native run-android` will install the build, but fail in launching the app due to a bug with the `react-native` script with having a separate `applicationId` for development builds.

 ## If you Work for The Zooniverse